-- Casper College will furnish each student in the Radiography Program with a radiation monitoring TLD.
-It is the student's responsibility to exchange the TLD by the 10th of each month.
-Students will be charged the 22\$ post-processing fee if TLD islate. - 2.
+- Casper College will furnish each student in the Radiography Program with a radiation monitoring badge.
+It is the student's responsibility to exchange the Radiation Monitor by the 10th of each month.
+Students will be charged the estimated 25\$ post-processing fee if Radiation Monitor is late. - 2.
 The program director will maintain all student and instructor radiation monitoring records each month and be responsible for inspecting these records for appropriate dose limits.

-Overexposures will be reported to the student and handled according to the dose received.
-All records will be displayed by TLD-ID number (not student name) in the classroom eachmonth. - 3.
-Radiation TLD monitoring results will be reviewed monthly in the classroom.
+- Overexposures will be reported to the student and handled according to the dose received.
+All records will be displayed by Radiation Monitor -ID number (not student name) in the classroom eachmonth. - 3.
+Radiation monitoring results will be reviewed monthly in the classroom.
 Students will be identified by number only with no other identifying information visible.
 Each student will be required to sign a monthly form which states that they had an opportunity to review their monthly radiation monitoring results and they also had the chance to discuss with the program director any questions or concerns related to the reading. - 4.
 Each student will be provided with a yearly record of their personal exposure.
 Graduating students will be sent a copy of their cumulative dose records for their personal and employer records. - 5.
-All students and instructors are required to wear their TLD radiation monitoring device in the Casper College Radiography Laboratory and at all clinical education centers.
+All students and instructors are required to wear their radiation monitoring device in the Casper College Radiography Laboratory and at all clinical education centers.
 They are to be worn in the collar area.
-When a lead apron is to be worn the TLD should be placed on the outside of the apron. - 6.
+When a lead apron is to be worn the monitor should be placed on the outside of the apron. - 6.
 All students and instructors are to observe and practice essential radiation protection measures.
-These include:

-- a.
-Shield all patients and co-workers at all times during any radiation exposure as long as this does not interfere with diagnostic quality. - b.
-Maximum distances should be observed between operator and the radiation beamor source.
-(Use lead aprons and partitions also.) - c.
-Never hold a patient during any radiographic procedure when the exposure is on.
-Practice proper radiation protection in assisting with fluoroscopic exams. - d.
+These include: - a.
+Students are required to shield patients according to the clinical facility policy.
+Students must wear shielding for all procedures when in the room where the x-ray equipment is being energized, and keep a minimum of 6 feet distance from the patient and the radiation source- this includes all surgical, portable, and fluoroscopic exams. - b.
+Never hold the Image Receptor, or a patient, during any radiographic procedure when the exposure is on.
+Practice proper radiation protection in assisting with fluoroscopic exams. - c.
 Use exposure factors that produce minimum radiation dose to patient and co-workers.
-Collimate to the anatomy of interest. - e.
-Use appropriate immobilizing devices to avoid repeat exposures due to patient motion. - f.
-During fluoroscopy and C-arm procedures always wear your TLD outside the apron at collar level. - g.
-Keep all doors closed during exposure. - h.
+Collimate to the anatomy of interest. - d.
+Use appropriate immobilizing devices to avoid repeat exposures due to patient motion. - e.
+During fluoroscopy and C-arm procedures always wear your Radiation Monitor outside the apron at collar level. - f.
+Keep all doors closed during exposure. - g.
 All women of childbearing age shall be asked if they are pregnant before a radiograph in the clinical setting is taken.
-A completed and signed pregnancy questionnaire is required for each of these patients. - i.
+A completed and signed pregnancy questionnaire is required for each of these patients. - h.
 All repeat exams must be performed with direct supervision. - 7.
 In the Radiography Laboratory at Casper College, HS 118, the use of human subjects in making radiographs is forbidden.